-2.6 Are there any other transaction taxes payable by companies?
+2.6 Are there any other noteworthy transaction taxes or indirect taxes that are payable by companies?

 Yes.
 There are some transaction taxes in Japan, including, but not limited to, Registration and Licence Tax, Real Property Acquisition Tax and Automobile Acquisition Tax.